Saint Louis University School of Law,

 In litigating a bank client's objection to a tool-and-die cast company's proposed Plan of Reorganization, Lauren obtained payment in full for the bank through the sale of the debtor's assets.

-Primary counsel to one of the country's largest restaurant supply companies, offering advice on multiple restaurant bankruptcies, including some national chains, and pursuing claims as a trade creditor, including obtaining "critical vendor" status and defending preference actions.
+Counsel to one of the country's largest restaurant supply companies, offering advice on multiple restaurant bankruptcies, including some national chains, and pursuing claims as a trade creditor, including obtaining "critical vendor" status and defending preference actions.

 Defended numerous preference actions on behalf of creditors of all types, frequently obtaining low-dollar settlements.